cakephp/docs/en/orm/database-basics.rst

 You can specify the same value for both ``read`` and ``write`` key without creating multiple connections to the database.

-.. versionadded:: 4.5.0
-    Read and write connection roles were added.

 .. php:namespace:: Cake\Datasource

 Managing Connections